Ceyron/exponax/README.md

         allowing to advance multiple states in time or instantiate multiple solvers at a time that operate efficiently in batch.
 2. **Lightweight Design** without custom types.
 There is no `grid` or `state` object.
-Everything is based on `jax.numpy` arrays.
+Everything is based on JAX arrays.
 Timesteppers are callable PyTrees.
-3. More than 35 pre-built dynamics:
+3. More than 46 pre-built dynamics across 1d, 2d, and 3d:
-    1. Linear PDEs in 1d, 2d, and 3d (advection, diffusion, dispersion, etc.)
+    1. Linear PDEs (advection, diffusion, dispersion, etc.)
-    2. Nonlinear PDEs in 1d, 2d, and 3d (Burgers, Kuramoto-Sivashinsky,
-        Korteweg-de Vries, Navier-Stokes, etc.)
+    2. Nonlinear PDEs (Burgers, Kuramoto-Sivashinsky, Korteweg-de Vries, Navier-Stokes, etc.)
     3. Reaction-Diffusion (Gray-Scott, Swift-Hohenberg, etc.)
-4. Collection of initial condition distributions (truncated Fourier series, Gaussian Random Fields, etc.)
+4. Collection of **initial condition distributions** (truncated Fourier series, Gaussian Random Fields, etc.)
-5. **Utilities** for spectral derivatives, grid creation, autogressive rollout, etc.
+5. **Utilities** for spectral derivatives, grid creation, autogressive rollout, interpolation, etc.
-6. Easily extendable to new PDEs by subclassing from the `BaseStepper` module.
+6. Easily **extendable** to new PDEs by subclassing from the `BaseStepper` module.
-7. Normalized interface for reduced number of parameters to uniquely define any dynamics.

-## Documentation

-Documentation is available at [fkoehler.site/exponax](https://fkoehler.site/exponax/).
+7. An alternative, reduced interface allowing to define PDE dynamics using normalized or difficulty-based idenfitiers.

 ## Background